 \section{Introduction}

-Strong gravitational lensing offers a rare opportunity to directly weight objects in the distant Universe.
-Mass warps space-time and in strong lens systems, the surface density is so great that multiple images of a background source are observed.

 The phenomenon of strong gravitational lensing has enormous power as a tool to study a variety of cosmological questions.
 For example, strong lenses enable a magnified view of the high redshift Universe \citep{Christensen2012,Stark2015,ShuY2016,Ebeling2018,ShuX2022}, a direct probe of dark matter in galaxies, clusters and substructures \citep{Oguri2002,Vegetti2010,Jimenez-Vicente2015a,Nierenberg2017,Gilman2020} and a geometrical probe of the cosmological parameters \citep{Collett-Auger2014,Bonvin2017,Wong2020}.
 Despite the potential of this tool, almost all applications of strong lensing are limited by sample size, but the era of deep wide area surveys offers an opportunity to grow strong lens samples a hundredfold \citep{Collett2015}, and with that improve current studies and enable the exploration of novel ideas as lens supernovae or compounds lenses.

 As astronomy enters the era of billion object surveys, sophisticated methods for discovering strong lenses have been developed \citep[e.g.][]{Lanusse2018,Avestruz2019} and applied \citep{Jacobs2017,Jacobs2019A,Jacobs2019B,Rojas+2022,Savary+22,Petrillo2017,Petrillo2019}.
 These methods have been extremely successful at identifying candidate lenses, but the rarity of lenses means that even classifiers with 99.99\% accuracy produce 100 false positives for every true lens.
 The gold standard for confirming a lens is spectroscopic confirmation of multiple redshifts, but reducing false positive rates is needed for a spectroscopic confirmation campaign to be viable.
 In most cases, a human expert step is used as the final stage filtering step to remove false positives.